Jackie Jackson

-Sigmund Esco "Jackie" Jackson (born May 4, 1951) is an American singer and songwriter best known as a founding member and sole constant member of the Jackson 5, for which he was inducted into the Rock and Roll Hall of Fame in 1997.
-Jackson is the second child of the Jackson family, and the oldest Jackson brother.
+Sigmund Esco "Jackie" Jackson (born May 4, 1951) is an American singer.
+He is a founding member and the sole constant member of the Jackson 5, for which he was inducted into the Rock and Roll Hall of Fame in 1997.
+He is the second child and oldest son of the Jackson family, and the oldest Jackson brother.

 Early life

 Sigmund Esco Jackson was born at St. Mary's Mercy Hospital in Gary, Indiana, on his mother Katherine's (May 4, 1930) 21st birthday in 1951.
 He was given the nickname Jackie by his grandfather, Samuel Jackson.
 He and his siblings (Michael, Marlon, Tito, Jermaine, Randy, Rebbie, La Toya, and Janet) were brought up in a two-bedroom house in Gary, Indiana, an industrial steel city south of Chicago.
 His father, Joseph "Joe" Jackson (July 26, 1928 – June 27, 2018), worked at a steel mill, and at night he played in an R&B band called the Falcons with his brother, Luther.
 Their mother, Katherine, a Jehovah's Witness, played the clarinet, cello, and piano.
 His father formed the Jackson Brothers singing group, which included Jackie and his brothers Tito and Jermaine.
 Younger brothers Marlon and Michael played assorted percussive instruments.

 By 1964, Joe made Michael the lead singer forming the Jackson 5, after Katherine discovered that Michael could sing.
 The brothers rehearsed every day after school under Joe's lead, keeping themselves busy and out of trouble.
 Joe saw that their talent could get them out of Gary.
 Jackie gives his mother credit saying "there wouldn't have been The Jackson 5 without her".
 Katherine used to sing harmonies with the brothers.
 Within two years, the group emerged professionally, signing with Motown in 1968.
 Before the group signed with Motown, Jackie wanted to pursue a career in professional baseball.